marmelab/ra-strapi/README.md

 make install start
 ```

+### Setup strapi

+Strapi should be up and running on http://localhost:1337 and should ask you to create an admin user, go for it.

+You now need to tune some permissions to allow a user to access, edit and delete `Articles`, `Authors`, and `Categories`.
+Change the "Authenticated" role (http://localhost:1337/admin/settings/users-permissions/roles/1) and check all the rights for those resources.

+Finally, add a user and set its role to the "Authenticated" one : http://localhost:1337/admin/content-manager/collection-types/plugin::users-permissions.user/create.

 ### Using the Simple Demo

-Now that all is configured and running, you can browse to http://localhost:1337 to create a strapi user, and to publish some data.

-Then go to http://localhost:8080 to use your React-admin app.
+Then go to http://localhost:8080 to use your React-admin app, you can connect to the app with the user you previously created.

 Feel free to play around with this demo, to better understand its internals.